milonmaze/privacy-terms-observatory-beta/policies.google.com/privacy.md

 Service providers, trusted businesses or persons that process information on Google’s behalf, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.

-Domain administrators, if you work or study at an organization that uses Google services like G Suite.
+Domain administrators, if you work or study at an organization that uses Google services.

 Law enforcement or other third parties, for the legal reasons described in Sharing your information.